sentryco/SplitViewKit/README.md

 - When going to compact mode.
 Widths are not updated (currently orientation change only updates this)
 - Look for an event that is called when we go into different compact / regular modes etc
 - Test to see if macOS works out of the box
+- Add anim to hide / show of sidebar-visibility-button